Natural vs Cultured Pearls: All you need to know

 Freshwater pearls

-Natural pearls vs Cultured pearls
+Natural vs Cultured pearls

 The overall appearance and colour a pearl is determined by the species of the shell regardless of if the pearl is natural or cultured.
 In terms of difference in appearance, natural pearls have a more “organic” or baroque appearance and may not be as well-shaped or as round as their cultured pearl counterparts.
 This is because the nucleus inserted into the oyster is round.
 However, because the oyster is a living creature, it does not always guarantee a perfectly round pearl, these are very rare!